lightning/bolts/02-peer-protocol.md

 If one side has less funds than the other, it may choose to omit its own output, and in this case dust MUST be omitted, to ensure the resulting transaction can be broadcast.

-The corner case where fees are so high that both outputs are dust is addressed in two ways: paying a low fee to avoid the problem, or using an OP_RETURN (which is nver "dust").
+The corner case where fees are so high that both outputs are dust is addressed in two ways: paying a low fee to avoid the problem, or using an OP_RETURN (which is never "dust").

 Note that there is usually no reason to pay a high fee for rapid processing, since an urgent child could pay the fee on the closing transactions' behalf.

-However, sending a new `shutdown` message overrides previous ones, so you can negotiated again (even changing the output address) if you want: in this case there's a race where you could receive a `closing_complete` for the previous output address, and the signature won't validate.
+However, sending a new `shutdown` message overrides previous ones, so you can negotiate again (even changing the output address) if you want: in this case there's a race where you could receive a `closing_complete` for the previous output address, and the signature won't validate.
 In this case, ignoring the `closing_complete` is the correct behaviour, as the new `shutdown` will trigger a new `closing_complete` with the correct signature.
 This assumption that we only remember the last-sent of any message is why so many cases of bad signatures are simply ignored.

 If the closer proposes a transaction which will not relay (an output is dust, or the fee rate it proposes is too low), it doesn't harm the closee to sign the transaction.